kstenerud/concise-encoding/cte-specification.md

 With the exception of string contents, all characters in a CTE document must fall within the range U+0020 to U+007E (inclusive).
 Strings may contain any valid UTF-8 sequence.

 Whitespace is used to separate elements in a container.
-Maps separate keys and values using a colon `:`, and key-value pairs using whitespace.
+In maps, the key and value portions of a key-value pair are separated by a colon `:` and possible whitespace.
+The key-value pairs themselves are separated by whitespace.

 Example: